ryanjeffares/poise/README.md

 This is a rewrite of [grace](https://github.com/ryanjeffares/grace) because grace was a mess (the name is a synonym).

-## Issues
+## Issues/Things on the Long Finger
-* Parse argv properly, main function in general
+* Parse argv properly, main function/file in general
 * Error Handling
     * Option/Result types as built in language types
     * Eh, still need exceptions that can be thrown internally for binary operations for example